 Can I meet friends for lunch after my peel?

 Yes!
 Some people find that the skin can be a little red for an hour or two after treatment but usually no more than a normal facial.
 You can apply a good quality mineral foundation straight after your peel if you prefer.
+A skin peel really is a fantastic option for a lunchtime treatment.

 How long does a peel take?